 - If you qualify for the Federal EITC, you may also be eligible for a similar credit from your state or local government.
 Twenty-five states, plus local municipalities including the District of Columbia and New York City, offer residents an earned income tax credit for 2019.

 - You can determine your eligibility and file and claim your EITC for free:

 - Use the online EITC Assistant at www.irs.gov to help you determine if you are eligible.
 The 2019 tax year versions in both English and Spanish will be available in January 2020.

 - If you make $56,000 a year or less in 2019, you can access free tax return preparation services available at more than 13,000 community volunteer tax assistance sites.

 - If you made $69,000 or less in 2019, you can use brand name software products through IRS’s Free File and electronically file your return to claim your EITC.
 Visit www.IRS.gov to access the software.

 - The IRS works with national partners, community-based coalitions and thousands of local partners and governments.
 These partnerships provide free EITC tax return preparation and tax help and tax education.

 - You should choose a tax preparer carefully.
 You are responsible for the accuracy of your own return.
 If you pay someone to prepare your tax return, the preparer must sign it and enter his or her PTIN, Preparer Tax Identification Number.
 Don’t ever sign a blank tax return.
 Find out what you should know if you pay someone to do your taxes.

-If you claim EITC in error, your refund could be delayed or denied and you may be banned from claiming the credit for 2 to 10 years.
+If you claim EITC that indicates you were reckless or showed intentional disregard of the EITC rules or fraud, your refund could be denied and you may be banned from claiming the credit for 2 to 10 years.